networknext/next/docs/modify_route_shader_for_test_buyer.md

 terraform apply
 ```

-Commit the changes terraform made to the database to make them active:
+The terraform actions have updated the route shader for the test buyer in the postgres database.

+To make these changes live, we need to commit them to the dev environment:

 ```
 cd ~/next